Back to app

 Retry and failure handling#

-• Transient failures (temporary service issues) — Elly retries automatically.
+• Temporary glitches (short-term service issues) — Elly retries automatically.

-• Hard bounces — Candidate is marked Failed and no further sends are attempted.
+• Permanent Failures — Candidate is marked Failed and no further sends are attempted.
 The reason appears on the candidate's campaign detail.

 • Rate limits — If the sending account hits a provider rate limit, sends are slowed but not lost.